Rotoan/Stock-Analysis/README.md

 9 Code stopped working when I tried to nest two loops within AllStockAnalysis(), struggled to fix this until office hours and only then uploaded.<br>
 10 wrote formatting subroutine, fixed it<br>
+11 created buttons for analyze, format, and clear macros and changed year to an input across functions